Arkanthara/digital_forensic/report/report.typ

 ===== Partitioning

 This is the main step that makes H265 more efficient than H264.
-Instead of working with a decomposition into macroblocks, the frame is decomposed in Coding Tree Unit (CTU).
+Instead of working with a decomposition into macro-blocks, the frame is decomposed in Coding Tree Unit (CTU).
-These CTU have a variable size between $8 times 8$ and $64 times 64$ depending on need.
-This allows a better compression on flat zones of the frame, like a blue sky, and compression on bigger images.
+The Coding Tree Unit divides each frame in Coding Tree (CT) of size $64 times 64$.
+Next, each coding tree is divided into sub-blocks called coding units (CUs), ranging in size from $64 times 64$ to $8 times 8$, depending on requirements.
+The figure blabla show an example of decomposition of a Coding Tree into Coding Units.
+So thanks to the large size that Coding Units can take, the compression of flat areas, like for instance a blue sky, is better than for H264.

 ===== Prediction

+The prediction is made on Coding Units.
+During the prediction step, the Prediction Unit (PU) is created.
+It contains all information necessary to perform the prediction, such as prediction mode used or sub-decomposition of the Coding Unit.

-The intra-prediction support 35 different modes again 9 for H264, which allows a more precise prediction against a higher computation complexity.
+Intra-prediction support handles 35 different modes, compared to 9 for H264, enabling more accurate prediction despite higher computational complexity.
-As the prediction is more precise, it means that the residual contain less informations and can be more compressed.
+This way, the prediction is more accurate, creating a smaller prediction error that can be more compressed.

-The inter-prediction is an enhancement of the inter-prediction of the H264: the motion vector prediction is more precise and moves of block is better managed.
+Inter-prediction is an enhancement of the inter-prediction of H264.
+A motion vector prediction refinement is calculated, enabling better motion tracking.
+On top of that, the search of the move of a block can be performed on blocks with different sizes, against H264 where the search was only between blocks of size $16 times 16$.

 So the prediction error contains less informations, which allows a better compression.

 #pagebreak()